Crouching Tiger, Hidden Dragon: Plot

 At night, a bandit named Lo breaks into Jen's bedroom and asks her to leave with him.
-A flashback reveals that in the past, when Governor Yu and his family were traveling in the western deserts, Lo and his bandits raided Jen's caravan and Lo stole her comb.
-She pursued him to his desert cave to get her comb back.
-However, the pair soon fell in love.
-Lo eventually convinced Jen to return to her family, though not before telling her a legend of a man who jumped off a cliff to make his wishes come true.
-Because the man's heart was pure, he did not die.
+In the past, when Governor Yu and his family were traveling in the western deserts of Xinjiang, Lo and his bandits raided Jen's caravan and Lo stole her comb.
+She pursued him to his desert cave to retrieve her comb.
+However, the pair soon fell in love and spend the night.
+Lo eventually convinced Jen to return to her family, though not before telling her a legend of a man who jumped off a mountain to make his wishes come true.
+Because the man's heart was pure, his wish was granted and he was unharmed, but flew away never to be seen again.
 Lo has come now to Beijing to persuade Jen not to go through with her arranged marriage.
 However, Jen refuses to leave with him.
 Later, Lo interrupts Jen's wedding procession, begging her to leave with him.
 Shu Lien and Mu Bai convince Lo to wait for Jen at Mount Wudang, where he will be safe from Jen's family, who are furious with him.
 Jen runs away from her husband on their wedding night before the marriage can be consummated.
-Disguised in male clothing, she is accosted at an inn by a large group of warriors; armed with the Green Destiny and her own superior combat skills, she emerges victorious.
+Disguised in men's clothing, she is accosted at an inn by a large group of warriors; armed with the Green Destiny and her own superior combat skills, she emerges victorious.

 Jen visits Shu Lien, who tells her that Lo is waiting for her at Mount Wudang.
 After an angry exchange, the two women engage in a duel.
 Shu Lien is the superior fighter, but Jen wields the Green Destiny and is able to destroy each weapon that Shu Lien wields, until Shu Lien finally manages to defeat Jen with a broken sword.
 When Shu Lien shows mercy, Jen wounds Shu Lien in the arm.
-Mu Bai arrives and pursues Jen into a bamboo forest.
-Mu Bai confronts Jen and offers to take her as his student.
-She promises to accept him as her teacher if he can take Green Destiny from her in three moves.
-Mu Bai is able to take the sword in one move, but Jen reneges, and Mu Bai throws the sword over a waterfall.
-Jen dives after it and is then rescued by Fox.
+Mu Bai arrives and pursues Jen into a bamboo forest, where he offers to take her as his student.
+Jen agrees if he can take Green Destiny from her in three moves.
+Mu Bai is able to take the sword in only one move, but Jen reneges on her promise, and Mu Bai throws the sword over a waterfall.
+Jen dives after the sword and is rescued by Fox.
 Fox puts Jen into a drugged sleep and places her in a cavern, where Mu Bai and Shu Lien discover her.
-Fox suddenly appears and attacks the others with poisoned needles.
-Mu Bai blocks the needles with his sword and mortally wounds Fox, only to realize that one of the needles has hit him in the neck.
-With her last breath, Fox confesses that her goal had been to kill Jen because Jen had hidden the secrets of Wudang's fighting techniques from her.
+Fox suddenly attacks them with poisoned needles.
+Mu Bai mortally wounds Fox, only to realize that one of the needles has hit him in the neck.
+Before dying, Fox confesses that her goal had been to kill Jen because Jen had hidden the secrets of Wudang's fighting techniques from her.